The Sessions (2020 film)

 The Sessions is a 2020 Nigerian romantic drama film written and directed by Judith Audu and produced by Audu, Omowumi Dada, Uyoyou Adia and Morten Foght.

-The film was shot in the street of Lagos.
-It stars notable Nollywood actors and actresses such as Audu, Efa Iwara, Omowunmi Dada, Okey Uzoeshi, Tunbosun Aiyedehin, Fred Amata, Ada Ameh and Tony Akposheri.
+The film was shot on the streets of Lagos.
+It stars Audu, Efa Iwara, Omowunmi Dada, Okey Uzoeshi, Tunbosun Aiyedehin, Fred Amata, Ada Ameh and Tony Akposheri.

 Synopsis

-The film is a story of a couple who began their marriage on a smooth ground until their past came to hunt them.
-The various methods used to sustain the marriage created suspense throughout the movie.
+The film follows a couple whose marriage begins smoothly until their past haunts them.
+The various methods used to sustain the marriage create suspense throughout the story.